vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

 ### Understanding JDBC Chat Memory Repository

-After building the project, you should see a class named `JDBCChartMemoryRepository` that implements the `ChartMemoryRepository` interface.
+After building the project, you should see a class named `JdbcChatMemoryRepository` that implements the `ChatMemoryRepository` interface.
 This class uses the configured database to store and retrieve chat messages.
 It uses `JdbcTemplate` to query the database.

-💡 **Tip:** Use this class as a reference if you need to create your own `ChartMemoryRepository` implementation, especially for NoSQL databases like MongoDB, where Spring AI might not provide a default implementation.
+💡 **Tip:** Use this class as a reference if you need to create your own `ChatMemoryRepository` implementation, especially for NoSQL databases like MongoDB, where Spring AI might not provide a default implementation.

 ### Troubleshooting Schema Initialization